archywigglestyn/The-Smokey-Powell/README.md

 Smokey Powell shopping list

 Bill of Meterial (Look Above)
-digikey (some items are optional) you can use screw terminals or barrel jacks for power, outputs and inputs, screen signal.
+digikey (some items are optional) you can use screw terminals or barrel jacks for power, outputs and inputs.
 Really you can use anything you like that matches the pitch.
 You could even solder wires directly.
 I have not tested any of the parts on this list yet.